Roropey/CSI_Project/README.md

 ### Reuse of existing faces

 In the implementation, when the retriangulation occured, we remove faces by making them invisible and create new one (in both decimation and reconstruction).
 This implementation causes to increase the size of the model by having more and more faces unused and created a second time in the reconstruction.
 The idea of reusing faces during retriangulation is to just modified previously decimated by changing one or 2 vertex of the face.
 This idea of implementation can decrease the number of line in the obja file by changing two line of removing and creating a face to a line with the command "efv".
+We can observed the suppression in the obja retriangulation because we can see holes some time, but we can hope to less view hope by using the "efv" command instead of removing all faces and after creating new one.

 ### Finding solutions for not watertight model, valence of 1 and 2

 One the model given is "pokemon.obj".
 This model block with our implementation because of vertices with valence of 1 and 2 in the original file.
 This case of valence of 1 and 2 are not managed by our implemenation.
 This forced us to modified some model to be used.
 Better research and time can be used to find implementable solution.

+### Stopping decimation by face

+At the moment, the decimation stopped by a limit of iteration and a minimum number of vertices (or proportion compared to the original), but we can think of counting also the faces to be limit of decimation.

+### Stopping decimation based on metrics

+As before, we can change the condition of stopping the decimation with another one.
+By implementing a metrics, we could choose to decomposed the model until reaching a certain amount of loss in detail.
+This could help producing at the output of the decimation different level of detail (LoD) model to be used in an application like a game of an 3D animation.